 When you pull your shoulder blades together, your shoulders move backwards relative to your ribcage making your chest appear to open.

 Now lets say that in little bridge pose you want to focus on opening your chest.
 How do you do that?
-By bending your thoracic spine backwards.
+By bending your thoracic spine and ribcage backwards.

 The thoracic spine is the part of your spinal column that your ribs attach to.
 It's made up of 12 vertebrae.